ridunoff/Quick-Draw-CNN/README.md

 <br/>

 <p align="center"><img src="images/test_train_loss.jpg" width="400"></p>
-<p align="center">The CNN was well turned as both the training and testing data had low loss. </p>
+<p align="center">The CNN was well trained as both the training and testing data had low loss. </p>
 <br/>

-We discoved that 5000 images in the training set gave us around 79% accuracy of correctly classifying the drawing in the testing data set.
+We discoved that 50000 images in the training set, 5000 in each class, gave us around 79% accuracy of correctly classifying the drawing in the testing data set.
 The training accuracy was around 82% accurate.
 <br/>

 <p align="center"><img src="images/confusion_matrix.png" width="800"></p>